Nights in Ballygran: Plot

 In Chicago, Jimmy takes care of Pearl after her disfigurement, but she continues to spiral into depression and laudanum addiction.
-Torrio orders Capone to throw her out because her scarred face prevents her from working as a prostitute.
+Torrio orders Jimmy to throw her out because her scarred face prevents her from working as a prostitute.
 Jimmy offers to pay for her keep, but soon realizes he can't afford to.
-Pearl seems to understand her predicament: later that night, she drunkenly flaunts her scarred face in the lounge and, after a last kiss with Jimmy, fatally shoots herself with his gun while he is washing up.
+Pearl seems to understand her predicament: later that night, she drunkenly flaunts her scarred face in the lounge and, after a last kiss with Jimmy, fatally shoots herself with his gun.
 Subsequently, Jimmy visits an opium den in Chicago's Chinatown.

-Nucky meets with his ward bosses, who anticipate large profits from selling booze on St. Patrick's Day.
-Nucky jokes about Eli's upcoming speech at the dinner, to the amusement of everyone except Eli.
+Nucky meets with his ward bosses, who anticipate large profits from selling alcohol on St. Patrick's Day.
+He jokes about Eli's upcoming speech at the dinner, to the amusement of everyone except Eli.
 Carl comes to see Nucky, who bribes him into selling the other dwarves on a much smaller raise.
-Elsewhere, in New York City, Rothstein reads a newspaper article about the unfolding Black Sox Scandal and refutes his lawyer's suggestion that he let it blow over.
+Elsewhere, in New York, Rothstein reads a newspaper article about the unfolding Black Sox Scandal and refutes his lawyer's suggestion that he let it blow over.
 Gillian tries to convince Angela that she should start over with another man, even offering to raise Jimmy's son for her.
 Angela angrily rejects her offer and leaves to meet a "friend", who is later revealed to be the owner of a photography studio on the Boardwalk she grew close to during Jimmy's war service.

 At the dinner, Eli's speech turns into a disaster when he brings up the Easter Rising, nearly triggering a violent brawl among the attendees and forcing Nucky to intercede.
 Eli drinks heavily and reveals just how much he resents his brother's natural charm and popularity.
-Van Alden, acting on Margaret's information, raids the dinner, arrests Neary, has him paraded before a gaggle of reporters, and has the doors to the Order's clubhouse locked and chained before overseeing the smashing of beer barrels.
+Van Alden, acting on Margaret's information, raids the dinner, arrests Neary, has him paraded before a gaggle of reporters, and has the doors to the clubhouse locked and chained before overseeing the smashing of beer barrels.
 Nucky sees Margaret among the Temperance League members cheering on the raid and realizes she betrayed him.
 He angrily confronts her that night at home, and they sleep together after giving into their feelings for each other.